Type of Warehouse Technology being adopted in 2022

 - Within industry robotic hands have traditionally been based upon a pincher concept or vacuum cap designed for the specific product being moved, and therefore not easily transferred to a logistics picking environment.
 The biggest challenge is the replication of the human product pick using the hand and associated human control decisions.
 Consider the many decisions you may take and coordinate when picking up an individual item, (shape, fragility, weight, size etc), and the senses used to control the action.

 - Development will require sophisticated sensors and AI machine learning equivalent to human knowledge acquired from previous experiences.
-Development of this technology is also vexing other industries such as agricultural fruit picking, so we can share experience and expertise, but expect progress within the next few years.
+Development of this technology is also vexing other industries such as agricultural fruit picking, so we can share experience and expertise, and expect progress within the next few years.

 - Many automated and robotic systems are well developed, and it is often the case of establishing suitability of the technology within the logistics operation.
 This requires the analysis of various factors to justify the investment and minimise the business risk against profile variations.